Why Vladimir Guerrero Jr. showed up to World Series Game 7 in a Marie-Philip Poulin hockey jersey

 Vladimir Guerrero Jr. Isn't taking any chances.

-The Toronto Blue Jays star donned a unique hockey jersey upon entering Rogers Centre for the decisive Game 7 of the World Series versus the Los Angeles Dodgers.
+The Toronto Blue Jays superstar chose a special hockey sweater to wear as he walked into Rogers Centre for Game 7 of the World Series against the Los Angeles Dodgers.

-As the entire season culminated on this single night, Vladdy selected one of the most pivotal players in Canadian history.
+With the entire season coming down to this one night, Vladdy chose one of the most clutch players in Canadian history.

 The jersey?
 Marie-Philip Poulin.

-Chris Johnston reported that it was indeed a game-worn jersey.
+And according to reporter Chris Johnston, it was a game-worn jersey.